Moguri/BlenderPanda/docs/getting_started.rst

 *game/main.py*
 	This is the entry point of your Panda3D application.
-	You can do whatever you want with this file, but for the best experience, you should keep the model path changes and the ``blenderpanda`` instantiation.
+	You can do whatever you want with this file, but for the best experience, you should keep the ``blenderpanda`` initialization.

 *game/assets*
 	While not initially created, this is the default export directory.